tldr-pages/tldr/pages/common/inkmake.md

 `./inkmake -s {{path/to/svg}} -o {{path/to/output}} {{inkfile}}`

-- Specify Inkscape binary path:
+- Specify the path of the Inkscape binary:

 `./inkmake -i {{path/to/inkscape}} {{inkfile}}`